Chong-THU/LiuChong/research.md

 1. Recent Development in Research on Fictitious Capital and Financial Capital (in Chinese)

+2. Is There Fictionalization in China's Economy?
+A Comparative Analysis of Marxist Political Economy (in Chinese)

-2. The Efficiency of Finance in Serving the Real Economy: An Empirical Study from the Perspective of Fictitious Capital Theory (in Chinese)
+3. The Efficiency of Finance in Serving the Real Economy: An Empirical Study from the Perspective of Fictitious Capital Theory (in Chinese)

-3. Coordinated Development and Spatial Spillover Effect of Macroeconomic Eﬀiciency: An Empirical Study Based on the Provincial Input-Output Tables (in Chinese)
+4. Coordinated Development and Spatial Spillover Effect of Macroeconomic Eﬀiciency: An Empirical Study Based on the Provincial Input-Output Tables (in Chinese)

-4. Marx or Keynes?
+5. Marx or Keynes?
 Revision of the Mathematical Model of Endogenous Public Expenditure (in Chinese)

-5. From Marx's Transformation Problem to Sraffa's Standard Commodity (in Chinese)
+6. From Marx's Transformation Problem to Sraffa's Standard Commodity (in Chinese)

-6. Spatial Unbalance of Real-Fictitious EconoNexus in the AI Era
+7. Spatial Unbalance of Real-Fictitious EconoNexus in the AI Era

 <br/>